josean-dev/sveltekit-blog/src/posts/neovim-linting-and-formatting.md

 imgUrl: "https://res.cloudinary.com/martinez-cloud/image/upload/v1696137241/josean-youtube-blog/linting-and-formatting-v7_g1ex5u.jpg"
 youtubeId: "ybUE4D80XSk"
 publishedAt: "2023-09-30"
-summary: "How to setup linting & formatting in Neovim with conform.nvim and nvim-lint to replace the archived null-ls plugin"
+summary: "How to setup linting & formatting in Neovim with conform.nvim and nvim-lint to replace the archived null-ls plugin."
 ---

 You can find my current Neovim config and the rest of my dotfiles here: [dotfiles](https://github.com/josean-dev/dev-environment-files)